whitestrannik/my-day/docs/development-tasks.md

 - [x] Style the gauge container using TailwindCSS.

 ### 2.5 App Component Enhancements (`src/App.tsx`)
-- [ ] Refine responsive logic for `MoodForm` (modal vs. page).
+- [x] Refine responsive logic for `MoodForm` (modal vs. page).
-    - [ ] Consider using a simple routing solution if `MoodForm` becomes a full page on mobile (e.g., `react-router-dom` or manual state-based routing).
+    - [x] Consider using a simple routing solution if `MoodForm` becomes a full page on mobile (e.g., `react-router-dom` or manual state-based routing).
-- [ ] Ensure `calculateAverageMood` correctly updates when entries change for the current month.
+- [x] Ensure `calculateAverageMood` correctly updates when entries change for the current month.
-- [ ] Pass necessary props (entries, handlers) down to child components correctly.
+- [x] Pass necessary props (entries, handlers) down to child components correctly.

 ## Phase 3: Styling & Polish

 - [x] Review and refine TailwindCSS styling across all components for consistency and responsiveness.
 (Initial pass for main layout and cards completed)
 - [x] Ensure UI matches the provided mockup as closely as possible.
-(Main layout closer to mockup)
+(Main layout closer to mockup, Calendar and MoodDisplay improved)
-- [ ] Test on different screen sizes (desktop, tablet, mobile).
+- [ ] Test on different screen sizes (desktop, tablet, mobile). // Actively in progress, further refinements may be needed.

 ## Phase 4: Optional Features (If time permits / As per PRD)

 ### 4.1 Theme Toggle (Light/Dark Mode)
 - [ ] Add a UI element (e.g., a button or switch) for toggling the theme.
 - [ ] Implement logic to switch CSS classes on the `body` or root element (e.g., `dark` class).
-- [ ] Use Tailwind's dark mode variants (e.g., `dark:bg-gray-800`).
+- [x] Use Tailwind's dark mode variants (e.g., `dark:bg-gray-800`).
 - [ ] Persist theme preference in `localStorage`.
 - [ ] Ensure the app defaults to system preference for theme as per PRD.